 The Children’s Museum

 When – All Year Round.
 Did you know that the Children’s Museum is the the world’s largest children’s museum?
-There’s always something for any kid from babies to school age kids.
+There’s always something for kids all ages – from babies to school age kids.
 They just added a circus exhibit this year in addition to the Dinosphere and Space Exhibit.
-Plus, there is a chocolate slide that cannot be resisted.
+Plus, there is a giant slide that cannot be resisted.
 There is fun and education all in one place.
 Plan in advance as The Children’s Museum started plan ahead pricing.
 It’s cheaper in the days in advance, so check out the website while you are planning your trip.

 When – All Year Round.
 We did not discover the greatest of the canal until last year thanks to Pokemon Go.
 The Canal is a great way to get outdoors.
 You can see tons of people walking, jogging, or playing Pokemon Go.
 Also, along the canal are the gondolas, cruiser bikes, Segways and pedal boats.
 If you are looking to spend a little money or no money, then walk the canal and have a picnic.
 Go by the Indiana State Museum and check out their outdoor exhibits and some days they have kid crafts.
 Do a picture scavenger hunt for school age kids.
 You won’t regret hanging out here.